altus4/sdk-js/README.md

 Migration note

-- If you previously relied on `localStorage` persistence, switch your backend to issue a refresh cookie and call `auth.restoreSession()` on app startup.
-The SDK still falls back to `localStorage` when available to preserve backward compatibility with older consumers.
+- If you previously relied on `localStorage` persistence, switch your backend to issue a refresh cookie and call `sdk.auth.restoreSession()` or `sdk.auth.initializeAuthState()` on app startup.
+The SDK still falls back to `localStorage` when available to preserve backward compatibility with older consumers, but cookie-based refresh is recommended for new deployments.

 ### API Keys Service